1. Who should hear about you?

 Don’t be “Jack of all trades, master of none”.
 The worst brands are like that — mediocre at everything, good at nothing.
 For everybody and for nobody.
 Like a cover letter that says “I want to work at any company, doing any job”.

 - Think of a problem you want to eliminate from the world.
 Sounds serious, I know, but you probably have thought about it.
 It’s your vision.
-I, for instance, would like to get rid of bad, mediocre brands.
+Me for instance would like to get rid of bad, mediocre brands.

 - Now think how you can solve this problem.
 Are you at the beginning of your road and can’t face it today?
 It’s OK, just think what you need to learn.
 This is your goal.
 I learned marketing, brand building and now I help my customers tell their stories.